-- Scope: Project Initiation Document (PID) and Project Approval/Environmental Document (PAED) to widening the Manor Drive SR 1 overcrossing between Palmetto Avenue and Oceana Boulevard, flare the Manor Drive overcrossing curb returns and install traffic signals at the Manor Drive intersections with Palmetto Avenue and Oceana Boulevard. - Benefit: The widening of the existing overcrossing and increase in turning radii at the corners will better accommodate all modes of traffic, providing additional space for buses and trucks as well as bicyclists.
+Scope: Project Initiation Document (PID) and Project Approval/Environmental Document (PAED)

+to widening the Manor Drive SR 1 overcrossing between Palmetto Avenue and Oceana Boulevard, flare the Manor Drive overcrossing curb returns and install traffic signals at the better accommodate all modes of traffic, providing additional space for buses and trucks as well as bicyclists.
 Replacement of the existing four-way stop signs at the Palmetto and Oceana intersections with traffic signals will help improve local traffic flow and enhance pedestrian and bicycle safety through the corridor.